UniverseStudiosMC/UniverseJobs/docs/installation/quick-start.md

 ***

 **Congratulations!
-JobsAdventure is now installed and ready to transform your server! 🎉**
+UniverseJobs is now installed and ready to transform your server! 🎉**